In a separate post, we provide a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their themes for WordPress and search through their theme categories (e.g. Magazine or Wedding themes, etc.) from their dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its marketplace, but you can easily go through all of their themes for WordPress and search through their theme categories (e.g. Blog or Photography themes, etc.) from the site’s dropdown “Themes” menu …

-Browse through hundreds of great themes crafted by independent WordPress theme developers in the Creative Market marketplace here:
+Browse through hundreds of great themes crafted by independent WordPress theme developers in the Creative Market themes directory here:

 Mojo Themes

-(click on the images above to see more themes at Mojo)
+(click on the above images to browse more themes at Mojo)

 According to their website …